mswift42/reykjavik-theme/README.md

 **M-x package-install** reykjavik-theme

-To use the white-sand theme when starting emacs, add this to your init.el:
+To use the reykjavik theme when starting emacs, add this to your init.el:

     (load-theme 'reykjavik)